MicrosoftDocs/kaizala-docs/K2T Documentation.md

 **Prerequisites**

-- Install *Node.js* by using https://nodejs.org/en/download/ locally on your machine.
+- Install [Node.js](https://nodejs.org/en/download/) locally on your machine.
 - Download Kaizala Package locally that you want to transform into teams app.
-If you don't have any Kaizala package, you can download zip from the Kaizala Management Portal https://manage.kaiza.la/MiniApps/MiniApps.
+If you don't have any Kaizala package, you can download zip from [Kaizala Management Portal](https://manage.kaiza.la/MiniApps/MiniApps).

 **Conversion Steps**